• Skip to primary navigation

 Directions for making Kefir:

 Place both the milk and kefir grains into a wide-mouth, quart-size jar.
-Toss the mixture by gently shaking the jar to ensure that the grains are completely coated in milk.
+Toss the mixture by gently shaking the jar to ensure the grains are completely coated in milk.

-Store in a cupboard for between 24 hours (at least) and two days (for an excellent sour, tangy flavor!) – the longer you leave the milk to ferment the more lactose is consumed by the grains, and the more enzymes are created.
+Store in a cupboard for between 24 hours (at least) and two days (for an excellent sour, tangy flavor!) – the longer you leave the milk to ferment, the more lactose is consumed by the grains, and the more enzymes are created.

 This is the fermentation stage.
 During this time, the healthy bacteria and yeast in the kefir grains will ferment the milk, preventing it from spoiling while transforming it into kefir.